RTXteam/RTX-KG2/mediKanren/README.md

 **NOTE:** Skip this section if you generated the csvs from the kg2 tsv using the instuctions above

+ **This method takes alot of memory!
+For KG2 versions 3.5 and above, this script won't complete on typical r5a.8xlarge EC2 instance used for kg2 builds.**

 1) Edit `config.yml` so that it has the correct url, username, and password for the kg2 instance you want to download. e.g.
   ```